srobledo2021/Robotica_Movil_2324_Blog/README.md

 - HAL.getBumperData().bumper - If the robot has crashed, it turns to 1 when the crash occurs at the center of the robot, 0 when it occurs at its left and 2 if the collision is at its right.
 - HAL.setV() - to set the linear speed
 - HAL.setW() - to set the angular velocity
+- HAL.getLaserData() - It allows to obtain the data of the laser sensor, which consists of 180 pairs of values ​​(0-180º, distance in millimeters).

 ### Steps